xwmx/bibliography/README.md

 -   Noam Wasserman, “Founder-CEO Succession and the Paradox of Entrepreneurial Success,” *Organization Science* 14, no. 2 (April 2003): 149–172.
+-   Douglas Cumming and Na Dai, “Fund Size, Limited Attention and Valuation of Venture Capital Backed Firms,” *Journal of Empirical Finance* 18, no. 1 (January 2011): 2–15.
 -   Alisha Ramos, “In the Shark Tank: The Social Construction of Gendered Valuation and the Venture Capital Financing of Women’s Technology Start-Ups” (Harvard College, 2012),